 3. Decide Early On Whether You Are Getting Extra Resources Or Not

 If you are, decide on which one as early as possible.
+There are different paid resources available out there including these CFE guides created by myself.

 I said this because the prices of these extra resources will not drop as you approach CFE.
 By getting them early, you can utilize these resources earlier on in your CFE prep.
 For example, I got the CPA Competency Map Notes (courtesy of Densmore) in July with two months left to CFE.
 I did not know exactly what it was earlier or I would have gotten it as early as when I was going through PEP.
 This specific product was not created for CFE.
 It actually covered the CPA Competency Map.
 While it was not meant to replace your full Knotia text, it provided value as a refresher (i.e., after you already learned the concepts).